 + PRO: International health insurance

-Health insurers and local partners will facilitate GP services, triage and emergency treatment in Astana but they are likely to send expats, by either commercial flight or medical evacuation abroad for more serious matters.
+Health insurers and local partners will facilitate GP services, triage and emergency treatment in Astana, but they are likely to send expats, either by commercial flight or medical evacuation, abroad for more serious matters.
 The closest centres of medical excellence are Frankfurt and Istanbul.

 ►Learn more about living and working in Kazakhstan in our interviews with expats in Kazakhstan